tmhLeon/IDproject/README.md

 # IDproject

+#About
+This website is an E-Commerce website, catered to online shoppers and people who purchase items overseas.
+It is made to preview and sell products available, as well as play games to win coins for vouchers.

+#The Game
+The game works by feeding our cat, Garfeldi.
+Users get one(1) daily lasagna, and will use it to feed Garfeldi.
+For every lasagna fed, the player gets a $1 voucher.
+Lasagna does not stack.
+That means if the user misses a day, the daily lasagna count will not go beyond 1.

+#Dev Notes
-We plan to make a ecommerce website based on lazada but we changed the flower watering game to convert a virual pet game where it will be more engaging for the users. the virtual pet will be a purple garfield whereas it eats lasagna to give a $1 voucher. the lasagna will be replenish daily and if the user missed a day, the lasagna will not be over 1.
+We plan to make a ecommerce website based on Lazada but we changed the flower watering game to convert a virtual pet game where it will be more engaging for the users.
+The virtual pet will be a purple Garfield whereas it eats lasagna to give a $1 voucher.
+The lasagna will be replenished daily and if the user missed a day, the lasagna will not be over 1.